Reorder PDF pages: rearrange pages in seconds

 Can I duplicate a page using reorder?

 Most reorder tools expect each page once.
 If you need duplication, extract the page as its own file and merge it in twice.
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.

 What if I make a mistake?

 Simply run the tool again with the corrected order.
 Your original file remains unchanged.
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.